Skip to main content

 pub const fn encryption(&self) -> Encryption

-Encryption method of the entry.
+Returns the encryption method of this entry.

 Source